 - From a bone bank.
 This is called an allograft.

-- An artificial bone substitute can also be used.
+- An artificial bone substitute and growth factors can also be used.

 The vertebrae may also be fixed together with rods, screws, plates, or cages.
 They are used to keep the vertebrae from moving until the bone grafts are fully healed.

 Spinal fusion is most often done along with other surgical procedures of the spine.
 It may be done:

 - With other surgical procedures for spinal stenosis, such as foraminotomy or laminectomy